 Small claims court

-If you are being sued in small claims court, it is still smart to file an answer.
+If you are being sued in small claims court, you can still file an answer.

 If you do not file an answer you can still go to court on the date and time in the summons.
 You can tell the judge or magistrate your defenses.

 If you do not go to court on the date and time listed, a “judgment by default” will be entered against you.
-The plaintiff, or creditor, will win the case, just because you did not file an answer.
+The plaintiff, or creditor, will win the case, just because you did not go to court.